blkqi/gmpd/README.md

 ### Systemd

-Ad example systemd unit file is provided under `dist/systemd/user`
+This app can be run as a service with systemd.
+An example unit file is provided under `dist/systemd/user`.

 ## Contributors